How to Say "The girl must be quiet in the rainbow hill" in Korean | 에서 Grammar

 What does "The girl must be quiet in the rainbow hill" mean in Korean?

-The Korean sentence "소녀는 무지개 언덕에서 조용히 해야 해요." translates to "The girl must be quiet in the rainbow hill." in English. "소녀는 무지개 언덕에서 조용히 해야 해요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "소녀는 무지개 언덕에서 조용히 해야 해요." translates to "The girl must be quiet in the rainbow hill." in English.
+Imagine a scene: the girl must be quiet in the rainbow hill.
+In Korean, this moment is captured as "소녀는 무지개 언덕에서 조용히 해야 해요.".
+The sentence flows naturally from subject to action.

 Pronunciation guide: sonyeoneun mujigae eondeokeseo joyonghi haeya haeyo.